304 vs. 316 Stainless Steel - What is the difference?

 Buyers may find that the upfront cost is a little higher when it comes to 316 stainless steel, but the resistance to corrosion and rust could save a lot on the backend which is something to keep in mind when purchasing.

-Experienced Technical Fitting Specialists Available
+Our Experienced Technical Fitting Specialists

 Monday - Friday